chrisxfire/chrisxfire.github.io/content/notes/_net/types/equality-and-equivalence.md

 4.  `x.Equals(y)` is omnipotent
 5. Any non-null value != null

-## Notes
+## notes
 If you use `ReferenceEquals` to test two variables for value equality, the result will always be false (because each variable is boxed into a separate object instance).

-# Implementing Value Equality in Classes and Structs
+# implementing value equality in classes and structs
 1. Implement `System.IEquatable<T>` interface by providing a type-specific `Equals` method
     1. Do not throw exceptions from this method.
     2. This method must examine only fields that are declared in the class.